 * A commitment to coordinated prevention and intervention strategies

 *Social intervention and opportunity provision programs

-Consistent with the vision of the Shannon CSI, the EOPSS has provided funding through the Edward J. Byrne Memorial Justice Assistance Grant (Byrne JAG) program to fund Local Action Research Partners (LARPs) and a Statewide Youth Violence Research Partner (SYVRP) to work with Shannon sites to maximize the grant investment.
+Consistent with the vision of the Shannon CSI, the EOPSS has provided funding to support Local Action Research Partners (LARPs) and a Statewide Youth Violence Research Partner (SYVRP) to work with Shannon sites to maximize the grant investment.
 The LARPs provide strategic, analytic, and research support, as well as evaluate programs for Shannon sites.
 The SYVRP provides national gang and youth violence research best practices and shares lessons learned from the Shannon sites and LARPs to assess and document results of the Shannon CSI.